Hanchen Cui

 Visual planning for legged robots

-(1) Leverage the strong image understanding and high-level planning ability of large multimodal models(like GPT4o), enabling legged robots to accomplish multi-step and complex tasks, such as sending packages, and going out to find an object.
+(1) Leverage the visual understanding and high-level planning abilities of large multimodal models(like GPT4o), enabling legged robots to accomplish multi-step and complex tasks, such as sending packages, and objects retrieval.

 Modified version of template from here.